ngParty/ng-metadata/CONTRIBUTING.md

 # Contributing to ngMetadata

-We'd love for you to contribute to our source code and to make AngularJS even better than it is today!
+We'd love for you to contribute to our source code and to make ngMetadata even better than it is today!
 Here are the guidelines we'd like you to follow:

  - [Question or Problem?](#question)